 Above-average protein.
 Near-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Even when you consider the slight protein-boosting effect of the alfalfa meal, this looks like the profile of a kibble containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the alfalfa meal, this looks like the profile of a kibble containing a notable amount of meat.

-Nature’s Logic is a plant-based kibble using a significant amount of various named meat meals as its main sources of animal protein, thus earning the brand 5 stars.
+Nature’s Logic Dog Food is a plant-based kibble using a notable amount of various named meat and fish meals as its main sources of animal protein, thus earning the brand 5 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.